justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

     STARTED com.acme.n8n6.impl_1.0.0
     ```

 1. Verify that the example checkout step was added.
 Open your browser to `https://localhost:8080` and navigate to a catalog on any Liferay Commerce site.
 Add an item to the cart, view the cart, and then click "Checkout".
-In the list of checkout steps shown, the new "Example Step" will be present.
+The new "Example Step" will be present in the list of checkout steps.

 ![New checkout step](./images/02.png "New checkout step")